codebayarea/codebayarea.github.io/_posts/2016-10-21-october-21st-class.md

 > 3:15 - 3:30 — Wrap up

 For our hour long coding session, we decided to use Python and its `turtle` module to introduce our students to programming.
-We have used turtle before as seen in our [second](http://blog.codebayarea.com/2016/09/17/september-seventeenth-class.html) and [third](http://blog.codebayarea.com/2016/09/24/september-24th-class.html) introductory Python courses.
+We have used turtle before as seen in our [second](http://blog.codebayarea.com/2016/09/17/september-seventeenth-class.html) and [third](http://blog.codebayarea.com/2016/09/24/september-24th-class.html) sessions of our introductory Python courses.

 ![Explaining](/img/LinkedIn/DSCF2904.JPG)